radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 -	Custom – if this is chosen, RadiantOne stores the extension attributes in the location of your choice.
 The location must first exist (create it in the RadiantOne namespace if you haven’t already).
 RadiantOne manages the creation of the entries and attributes as well as all modifications to these entries.
 The parameters you must configure are the target base DN (the location in the RadiantOne namespace where you want to store the extension attributes), the object class to associate the extension attributes with, and how to comprise the RDN attribute (name and attribute from the source to populate the target RDN with).

-    ><span style="color:red">**IMPORTANT NOTE – if your chosen location in the RadiantOne namespace is configured as something other than a local Universal Directory (HDAP) store, then the underlying backend must be capable of storing the extension attributes.
+    >[!warning] If your chosen location in the RadiantOne namespace is configured as something other than a local Universal Directory (HDAP) store, then the underlying backend must be capable of storing the extension attributes.
 For example, if the backend is a database table, then columns representing the extension attributes must exist.
-If the backend is an LDAP directory, the extension attributes should be defined in the schema (if schema checking is enforced) and the object class that is associated with the extension attributes should be set during the configuration described below.**
+If the backend is an LDAP directory, the extension attributes should be defined in the schema (if schema checking is enforced) and the object class that is associated with the extension attributes should be set during the configuration described below.

 ##### Configuring an Extended Join